We make our VAICACAO® Holistic Ceremonial Cacao using single farms cacaos from Central America

 "What is the difference between cacao drinking powder and ceremonial cacao?"

-Cacao powder is the result of the extraction of the cacao fat from whole cacao beans, which has been discovered in 1828 by Coenraad J. van Houten (Netherlands).
-Mr. Van Houten discoverd a way to treat cacao with alkaline salts to make a powdered cocoa that was easier to mix for pastry purposes.
+Cocoa powder is the result of the extraction of the cacao fat from whole cacao beans, which has been discovered in the Netherlands in 1828 by Coenraad J. van Houten.
+Mr. Van Houten discoverd a way to treat cacao with alkaline salts to make a powdered cacao that was easier to mix for pastry purposes.

 Cacao powder has lost the cacao butter (fat) normally inside of the cacao beans, which has been previously extracted using a press.
 The darker the cacao powder is, the less cacao butter it has.
 People sometimes think that the dark color of the cacao powder means more% of cacao contents, but this is not true.
 Cacao powder, due to it's new form, can't be considered a whole food.

-Ground cocoa was used during religious ceremonies by Mesoamerican civilizations, namely by Olmecs, Maya, Lenca, and only centuries later by the Aztecs, who took care to select cocoa beans to make nutritious cocoa drinks.
+According to historians, ground cocoa was used during religious ceremonies by Mesoamerican civilizations, i.e. by Olmecs, Maya, Lenca, and a few centuries later by the Aztecs, who took care to select cocoa beans to make nutritious cocoa drinks.

 The Maya reserved its consumption only for certain classes of the population: religious leaders, nobles and warriors.
 In those times the Mayan population consumed a drink prepared with hot water, "molido" cocoa, corn, vanilla, chilli and honey.
 The enormous medicinal qualities of cocoa were already known to these populations, and a cocoa drink made the warriors pass hunger and fatigue.

 Bliss chemicals (anandamide, dopamine, serotonin) - Possible answers to the fact that cocoa has positive effects on our mental and physical health: